michelinux/socc.io/_posts/2023-08-13-chirpy-theme-on-this-blog.md

 ## Change Date Format

+> I later realized that this trick is messing with the download of some js libraries.
+I have
+> yet to find the right way of doing it.
+In the while I will revert it and accept the ugly
+> American date format.
+{: .prompt-danger}

 I prefer reading the day before the month (sorry US people!).
 The Chirpy theme does not have a `en_GB`.
 I cannot contribute it, I am not British and I feel it would not be appropriate to provide that contribution from a non-native.
 So I have instead added the `en_michele`.

 It’s basically just the following: